What is a WordPress Slug?

 Step 2: Edit Your Category Slugs

-From the Quick Edit menu, you can easily change the slug for a specific category.
+From the Quick Edit menu, you can easily change the short slug for a specific category.
 Remember that your chosen slug should be made up of lowercase words or phrases.
 If you use more than one word, you’ll need to put a hyphen between each one:

 If you want to change or add a category description, you will need to open the category by clicking on it.
 Then, you’ll see its expanded options and settings, which you can modify as needed.